asynkron/protoactor-go/docs/crossplatform.md

 **Be fast** - Do not trade performance for magic API trickery.

 Ultra fast remoting, GAM currently manages to pass over **two million messages per second** between nodes using only two actors, while still preserving message order!
-This is six times more the new super advanced UDP based Artery transport for Scala Akka.
+This is six times more the new super advanced UDP based Artery transport for Scala Akka, and 30 times faster than Akka.NET.

 ## Sourcecode